4 Nov 2022

 Why you might take out a director’s loan depends on who the lender is – the director or company.

-Loans from a director to a company are usually done to help with start-up costs or to help the company deal with cash-flow problems.
+Loans from a director to a company are usually done to help with start-up costs or to help the company deal with cash-flow problems to ensure that company activities can go on smoothly without incurring a lengthy process.

 Loans from a company to a director are usually made to cover large but short-term expenses.
 They tend to be unexpected and consist of one-off expenses.
-An example of this is where there a sudden need by a director to pay for water restoration services.
+An example of this is when there is a sudden need by a director to pay for water restoration services.

-Director’s loans, where the company is lender, gives the director access to more money than otherwise obtainable via salary or dividends.
+Director’s loans, where the company is the lender, give the director access to more money than otherwise obtainable via salary or dividends.
 Directors’ loans however are not used routinely by directors and should only be used in emergencies where personal funds are insufficient.

 Directors owe statutory duties to their companies.
 Directors must therefore make sure that they do not act in breach of these duties when taking/making a director’s loan.
 The duties must be prioritised during every loan transaction.